Introducing Wellbeing Software’s Guide to Delivering Effective Radiology Collaboration

 In short, the answer is to create more effective collaboration within Radiology departments, and between Radiology services and other organisations and individuals.
 Collaboration means both the sharing of information, and the interactive harnessing of that information to make decisions and undertake actions.

 In practice, this means deploying not just Radiology Information Systems (RISs) and Picture Archiving and Communication Systems (PACS), but also interoperability platforms to connect Radiology information with patient records, and support reporting between multiple sites.
-And, like any healthcare technology deployment, going about this requires the careful juggling of a number of different priorities.
+And, like any healthcare software deployment, going about this requires the careful juggling of a number of different priorities.

 With this in mind, Wellbeing Software has created a detailed six-point guide to help Radiology departments wishing to adopt a more collaborative approach.
 The guide helps you to examine the different elements required for a more collaborative Radiology function, from workflow mapping to the mechanics of image sharing, and harnessing business intelligence.

-You can download it HERE – and together we can work towards a more collaborative Radiology future.
+You can download it HERE – and together we can work towards a more collaborative Radiology AI future.